How to Use Push-in Wire Connectors

 Push-in connectors eliminate this risk.

-Also, many push-in connectors are built with features likecorrosion resistance, making them ideal for applications in wet environments like boats or marine settings.
+Also, many push-in connectors are built with features like corrosion resistance, making them ideal for applications in wet environments like boats or marine settings.

 These ensure that properly connected wires with push-in connectors are less likely to overheat or cause electrical fires.